Infravia Capital Partners

-Infravia Capital Partners is an investment company based in Paris.
+Infravia Capital Partners is a French private equity fund based in Paris.
+The investment company acquires stakes infrastructure and technology growth companies.
+The focus is on companies that have high development momentum, InfraVia then works with management to support them towards growth.

+Major investments

-It acquired a large stake in Next Generation Data, based in Newport, Wales for about £100 million in 2016, and two Swiss data center businesses, Green.ch and Green Datacenter, from Altice in 2017.
+It acquired a large stake in data centre firm Next Generation Data, based in Newport, Wales for about £100 million in 2016, and two Swiss data center businesses, Green.ch and Green Datacenter, from Altice in 2017.

 It bought the Mater Private Hospital for about €500 million in 2018.

 It is a majority shareholder in Cignal, a telecommunications infrastructure provider in Ireland.
 It also has interests in the Irish nursing home sector.

 It is part of a joint venture with Liberty Global and Telefónica to build a new fibre network in the UK covering up to 7 million homes.